-Employee interests in the Company's share capital are not significant.
-As of December 31, 2023, the number of shares resulting from the plans and held in registered form by employees is estimated at 2% of the share capital.
-A Company Savings Plan (PEE) also exists for employees.
+Employee participation in the share capital is not significant.
+As of December 31, 2024, the number of shares issued under the plans and held in registered form by employees is estimated at approximately 2% of the share capital.
+A Company Savings Plan is also available to employees.

-Factors that could have an impact in the event of a public offering
+Factors likely to have an impact in the event of a public offering

-Capital structure: the majority shareholder is TSGH. which holds 60.02% of Transgene.
-The Company is controlled in fine by Messrs.
-Alain and Alexandre Mérieux via Compagnie Mérieux Alliance, which holds 96.2% of Institut Mérieux, which holds 100% of TSGH.
+Capital structure: The majority shareholder is TSGH, which owns 69.1% of Transgene.
+The Company is ultimately controlled by Messrs.
+Alain and Alexandre Mérieux via Compagnie Mérieux Alliance, which owns 90% of Institut Mérieux, which owns 100% of TSGH.

-Under the share buyback program initially authorized by the General Meeting on June 8, 2017, and renewed by successive meetings, the Company has a liquidity contract.
-As of December 31, 2023, Transgene held 303,861 of its own shares under this contract.
+As part of the share buyback program initially authorized by the general meeting of shareholders on June 8, 2017, and renewed by successive meetings, the Company has established a liquidity agreement.
+As of December 31, 2024, Transgene held 359,661 of its own shares under this agreement.